How We Effectively Quarantined Client Portfolios From Extreme Market Risk

 From a supply perspective, countries that manufacture goods and/or transport them are unable to do so.
 The adverse effect on U.S. businesses that rely on overseas production is difficult to quantify.

 Perhaps the worst tremor of them all?
 The financial one.
-Stock, bond, currency and commodity markets have kicked the wealth effect reversal into gear.
+Stock, bond, currency, and commodity markets have kicked the wealth effect reversal into gear.

 As I discussed on many occasions, 21st Century recessions do not cause wealth effect reversals.
-On the contrary.
-Wealth effect reversals cause 21st Century recessions.
+On the contrary, wealth effect reversals cause 21st Century recessions.

 With a tool kit that I have employed for nearly 30 years, coupled with the premise of Fed-inspired wealth effect creation and wealth effect reversal, insulating client portfolios has been relatively straightforward.
 During the 2000-2002 tech wreck.
 During the 2008 real estate-related subprime disaster.
 And in the virus pricking of the current asset bubble.